 The Department of Population Health Sciences is a large and thriving department, with numerous opportunities for PhD study and employment on research projects.
 We are internationally recognised for our excellence in developing epidemiological methods and applying these to a broad spectrum of population health topics.
 Our research ranges from discovery science in molecular and genetic epidemiology to innovative clinical trials, policy-influencing activities and robust evidence assessments.
 Our MSc in Epidemiology is founded on this expertise.

-Watch a video to learn more about the programme, discover what you'll be studying and hear from postgraduate students about life in Bristol.
+To learn more about the programme, discover what you'll be studying and hear from postgraduate students about life in Bristol, watch our video.

-Teaching methods include lectures, practicals, group work, asyncrhonous materials, workshops and seminars.
+Teaching methods include lectures, practicals, group work, asynchronous materials, workshops and seminars.
 All but two units are compulsory; the dissertation is also compulsory and is undertaken during the final term and over the summer.
-The programme will introduce you to the statistical package Stata for data handling, manipulation and analysis.
+The programme will introduce you to the statistical package R for data handling, manipulation and analysis.

 The taught units will contribute 120 credits and the dissertation 60 credits to the overall degree.